 We view climate change as a significant threat to our planet, ecosystems and communities.

 imate change has been a primary focus in our stewardship work since 2010.
-In 2024, we continued to focus on policy engagement, working directly with governments and with other investors to bring about more progressive global markets, communities and the strategy is designed to support the transition to a decarbonised economy through real-world emissions reductions.
+In 2024, we continued to focus on policy engagement, working directly with governments and with other investors to bring about more progressive climate legislation.